-If students answer yes to any of the character and fitness questions on the UB School of Law application, they are not eligible for early entry; instead, their application will be forwarded to the admission committee for a complete review.
+If students answer yes to any of the character and fitness questions on the UBalt School of Law application, they are not eligible for early entry; instead, their application will be forwarded to the admission committee for a complete review.
 Character and fitness questions concern information regarding academic and disciplinary probation, criminal offenses, civil suits and employment termination.

 Law school admission may be into the full-time day program or the part-time day program, as determined by the School of Law.
+A student who, during the first 30 semester hours of the J.D. program, wishes to leave the J.D. program or who is not successful can return to an undergraduate career.